Skip to main content

 Managed vs. Self-Service

 Decide how much infrastructure work you are willing to do.
 If you have a pipeline TD on staff and want full control, a DIY IaaS approach might work.
-If you want to upload a scene and get frames back without managing servers, a managed farm is the better fit.
-For a detailed comparison, see our managed vs. DIY cloud rendering guide.
+If you want to upload a scene and get frames back without managing servers, a fully managed render farm is the better fit.

 Pricing Transparency